IFM-Tech-Connect-Bootcamp/Expense-Tracker-Project/docs/APPLICATION_IMPLEMENTATION.md

 - **Extensibility**: Simple addition of new use cases and event handlers
 - **Debugging Support**: Comprehensive logging at every step for easy troubleshooting
 - **Documentation Quality**: Each handler includes detailed workflow documentation
-- **Clean Codebase**: Eliminated duplicate files and unused subscribers
+- **Maintainable Codebase**: Clean architecture with well-defined boundaries

 ### For Business
 - **Audit Compliance**: Complete activity tracking and logging with detailed step-by-step audit trails
 - **Security**: Robust authentication and authorization patterns with enhanced logging
 - **Reliability**: Comprehensive error handling and recovery with context-specific error messages
-- **Scalability**: Event-driven architecture for system growth with simplified event handling
+- **Scalability**: Event-driven architecture for system growth with clean event handling
 - **Monitoring**: Real-time visibility into business operations with detailed logging at every step
 - **Transparency**: Clear workflow documentation makes business processes visible to stakeholders